MbeleckBerle/pdf-query/README.md

 This project is open-source and available under the MIT License.
 See the LICENSE file for more details.

 Made with ❤️ using Streamlit, LangChain, and Google Generative AI.

-This README provides an overview of the project, setup instructions, and an explanation of how th